New code to shield kids from junk food

 “The definition of what foods can be advertised to children will be based on the criterion laid down by the independent, statutory food authority, FSANZ.
 Under the new code, advertising for products that do not meet the FSANZ Nutrient Profile Scoring Criterion cannot be targeted at children under 15 years.”

-The AANA says it’s committed to regular reviews of the code to ensure it keeps apace with any new evidence on the impact of advertising and also takes any new technologies or marketing tools into account.
-This will include a full public consultation every five years.
+The AANA says it will review the code on a regular basis.
+This will ensure it keeps apace with any new evidence on the impact of advertising.
+It also takes any new technologies or marketing tools into account.
+There will also be a full public consultation every five years.